Downing Railroad Depot

 In the 20th century, Schuyler County experienced significant changes and advancements.
 The construction of railroads in the late 1800s and early 1900s brought increased connectivity and economic opportunities.
 The county also saw improvements in healthcare, education, and infrastructure.
 Today, Schuyler County remains a close-knit community with a strong agricultural heritage, while also embracing modern advancements for a promising future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Schuyler County, Missouri.
+This timeline provides a concise overview of the key events in the history of Schuyler County, Missouri.

 • 1843: Schuyler County was established and named after Philip Schuyler, a Revolutionary War general.